Ariana Savalas: Postmodern Jukebox

 Savalas was introduced to Scott Bradlee in 2015 and began collaborating on online videos and touring with the band soon after.
 They have performed at venues such as Radio City Music Hall, The Greek Theater, and the O2 Academy in London.
 Savalas was their first female emcee, and hosted the first-ever PMJ PBS special "Postmodern Jukebox: The New Classics".

-Burlesque
+Savalas has garnered praise for her singing and also for her skill at jazz whistling.

+Cabaret

 Savalas began incorporating her own music into live shows, drawing influences from the Weimar Republic era of German Cabaret and the Moulin Rouge.
 Her 2019 live album, "The Ménage a Tour!
-Live from Las Vegas" was a showcase of music, songwriting, dance, comedy, and burlesque.
+Live from Las Vegas" was a showcase of music, songwriting, dance, comedy, and cabaret.
 Savalas released a single and music video for her original song "Legendary Lover" in early 2020.

-The Dead Dance

-Savalas released her debut full studio record, The Dead Dance, in early 2020.
-The album was released exclusively under Cargo Records in Germany and digitally worldwide.
-The first single, "Memory", features trumpet player Brian Newman.